 Membership should include individual residents as well as local community groups, local businesses, local service providers such as doctors, schools, police etc all working together to improve the local area.

 One of the roles of a Community Forum is to establish a link between Thurrock Council and other service providers such as the police and health within a community.
 As an independent community group, they are able to apply for funding and use the money to enhance or create various local projects or initiatives such as community gardens, park facilities and much more.

-A Community Forum gives residents a real chance of being involved in decisions that effect their local community, instead of being told how money could to be spent in their area, they are given a chance to suggest where it could be spent so that it actually addresses their community needs.
-Thurrock Council and partner agencies re able to use the Community Forum to enable them to consult the community and address their issues more effectively.
-The police now use the Community Forums as their NAPS (Neighbourhood Action Panels).
+A Community Forum gives residents a real chance of being involved in decisions that affect their local community, instead of being told how money could to be spent in their area, they are given a chance to suggest where it could be spent so that it actually addresses their community needs.
+Thurrock Council and partner agencies are able to use the Community Forum to enable them to consult the community and address their issues more effectively.
+The police now use some Community Forums as their NAPS (Neighbourhood Action Panels).